 I know it seems weird to have to write a list of the types of content you’re going to publish, but believe me, doing this ensures that each piece of content you publish serves a purpose and is in line with your social media marketing goals.
 The best way to do this is to pour yourself a cup of joe and pull out a piece of paper.
-Make a list of the types content you’re going to post and why.
+Make a list of the types of content you’re going to post and why.

 For example, Potluck Consulting’s might look something like this:

-- Links to Potluck Consulting resource blog posts – because we use these to show thought leadership, they help our readers, and drive traffic to our website.
+- Links to Potluck Consulting resource blog posts – because we use these to show thought leadership, they help our readers and drive traffic to our website.

 - Links to outside resource articles – because we like to share the love, increase the opportunity for engagement with others in the industry, and this content is also useful to our readers.